Understanding the Medicinal Value of Cannabinoids

 So What Exactly are Cannabinoids?

 Cannabinoids are naturally occurring compounds found in the cannabis plant.
-Somewhere between 80 - 100 distinct cannabinoids have been isolated from cannabis.
+There are more than 100 different cannabinoids that have been identified in the cannabis plant.
 The most well known is delta-9-tetrahydrocannabinol (THC) which is the main psychoactive ingredient in cannabis.
 Cannabidiol (CBD) is another well known cannabinoid.

 What is the Endocannabinoid System?